 1820 E. Skyharbor Circle S

 Phoenix, AZ 85034

-Once an application packet has been received by CIS, it may take 60-90 days to complete processing.
-Student’s are not allowed to begin employment until they receive the EAD in the mail.
+Once an application packet has been received by USCIS, it may take 60-90 days to complete processing.
+Student’s are not allowed to begin employment until they receive their EAD (Employment Authorization Document) card in the mail.
 Please allow sufficient time for processing.

 Special Consideration for Thesis/Dissertation Students

 Students with only a thesis or dissertation to complete may apply for either Pre-Completion or Post-Completion OPT while completing work on the thesis or dissertation.
 According to the SEVP Policy Guidance on OPT, dated 4/10/09, if a student in this situation applies for Pre-Completion OPT, he or she:

 - Is not subject to the unemployment provisions, and may receive a program extension.

 - May not apply for the STEM extension from a period of Pre- Completion OPT.